 The Duchess of Cambridge Stakes is one of the most important 6f races of the year.
 It’s often a great early indication to see which horses might do well in the 1,000 Guineas the following season, with several winning this and then going on to win one of flat racing major races.

-At 6f and open to two-year-old fillies only, it’s a fairly unique bunch, but a great way to see the future potential over this distance.
-Prizemoney currently sits at £80,000.
-More.
+At 6f and open to two-year-old fillies only, it’s a fairly unique race, but a great way to see the future potential over this distance.
+Prizemoney currently sits at £100,000.
+More on the Duchess Of Cambridge Stakes can be found here.

 Superlative Stakes (7f, Group 2)

 The Superlative Stakes is run over 7f and is another Group 2 race that has great significance.
 It’s open to 2 year olds only and with it some of the stars of the future have raced.
 Past winners have included Dubawi, Olympic glory and Commander Collins, to name but a few.
-Prize fund is also at £80,000.
+This prize fund is also set at £100,000.

 The July Festival has a number of valuable handicaps across the three days of racing.
 Day one has the £100,000 bet365 Handicap over six furlongs.
-Day two brings another bet365 handicap over a mile and a quarter worth £80,000 plus the bet365 Trophy, a Heritage Handicap worth £120,000 over the staying trip of one mile and six furlongs.
-The bet365 Mile handicap weighs in at £30,000 on the final day but is outshone by one of the most popular races of the entire fixture, the Bunbury Cup.
+Day two brings another bet365 handicap over a mile and a quarter worth £100,000 plus the bet365 Trophy, a Heritage Handicap also worth £100,000, over the staying trip of one mile and six furlongs.
+The bet365 Mile handicap weighs in at £50,000 on the final day but is outshone by one of the most popular races of the entire fixture, the Bunbury Cup.

 The Bunbury Cup is one of the most hotly contested flat handicap races of the year.
 Run over 7f, this is one for the sprinters and has seen some big names win it since it started life in 1962.
 Jockeys that have seen success in the race over the last decade or so include the likes of Frankie Dettori, Ryan Moore and Adam Kirby.

-No trainer has win it more than Richard Fahey in that same time frame, with 3 wins to his name coming in 2011, 2014 and 2015.
-Interesting, since 2004, only 2 favourites have won the race, with the longest price winner coming in at 25/1 in the form of Material Witness in 2004.
-More information on this race can be found here.
+No trainer has won it more than the trio of Richard Fahey, James Bethell and Michael Jarvis who all have three wins to their names.
+Interestingly, since 2004, only two favourites have won the race, with the longest price winners coming in at 25/1 in the form of Material Witness in 2004 and Bless Him in 2022.
+More information on the Bunbury Cup can be found here.

 Racing at Newmarket dates back to around 1667 when it was officially opened.
 But, it’s reported that racing took place within the town even before that, namely under the rule of James I. It was Charles II who were frequenting the town with James II and it’s stated that the first ever race was between horses owned by Lord Salisbury and Marquees of Bucking in 1622, with a prize of £100 up for grabs.